 The proportion of aggregates and paste

-The key to a perfect mixture is the proper measurement of ingredients.
+The secret to a perfect mixture is all about balancing the ingredients.

-Because aggregates reduce the amount of shrinkage as concrete cures.
-But with more paste, cracks will naturally become more common.
+Remember, aggregates help reduce shrinkage as concrete cures.
+Too much paste, and cracks will become more common.

-Important Note: the type of aggregate used depends on your application of concrete.
-And it’s an important decision, as aggregates can make up to 60% to 80% of a mix design’s volume.
+Important Note: The choice of aggregate depends on what you want to use the concrete for.
+This decision matters because aggregates can make up 60% to 80% of a mix design’s volume.

-One application is a lean concrete mix where fine aggregates are only used.
-This mix produces a cheap material that’s easy to remove.
+One example is a lean concrete mix, which uses only fine aggregates.
+This blend creates an affordable material that’s easy to remove.